-Analyzing presidential elections
+Tutorial: analyzing presidential elections

-Given the timeliness of the 2012 US Presidential Election and the inherent intricacies of the electoral process, we internally used an interesting dataset on poll results to test RethinkDB's query language support in the Javascript, Python, and Ruby client libraries.
+Given the timeliness of the 2012 US Presidential Election and the inherent intricacies of the electoral process, we internally used an interesting dataset on poll results to test RethinkDB’s query language support in the JavaScript, Python, and Ruby client libraries.

 What does this data set contain?